Cream / Dulce

 - Dulce will contain at least 160 grams.

 I find this classification a bit confusing.
-Firstly, Dry doesn’t mean it is naturally dry – it can be sweetened, if only very lightly.
+Firstly, Dry doesn’t mean it is entirely dry – it can be sweet, if only very lightly.
 Secondly, the categories are overlapping.
 In fact the sugar contents is not the only difference, there is also a taste description that should help to draw the lines between separate categories.

 Because of its sweetness, it should be served lightly chilled, between 9 and 12°C. It can be had in a wide variety of ways: with sweet apple pie or other kinds of pastry, after dinner on the side with a coffee, or with paté, foie gras and mature cheese.
 Some people tend to drink it as an aperitif, usually with ice, but this will not suit the purpose of an aperitif to start the appetite very well.